 The study area is mostly rural.
-Kota is the major city located on the north side.
+Naila and Janjgir are the major city located on the north side.
 The literacy rate is good.
 Most of the people are engaged in agriculture.
 The study area have satisfactory infrastructure facilities (roads, railway, schools, community centres and hospitals).